ShirishSaxena/AddressBook-SpringBoot-API/README.md

 	   - Changed getMapping from /api/get/ to /api/
 	   - Improved code to get records by id/email/phoneNo (all 3 are unique)
 	   - Added redis cache to more methods with cacheEvict key entries on save/saveAll/Update/delete.

+## Assumptions
+ - Assumed that in an addressBook, email and PhoneNo will always be unique.
+And per record can have atmost 1 phoneNo and Email.
+ - And that no one is using existing database with duplicate entries.
+ - Any record in the database is unique for field email and phoneNo.
+ - For now phoneNo field doesn't have any number validation regex, which I do plan on adding it in next update cycle.
+So with that said, one can input email or any other field as PhoneNo, that might contradict with findBy methods.
+I hope atleast until v.0.3 no one does :3

 ### Setup